biglotteryfund/blf-alpha/docs/architecture.md

 ## Web app

-This project covers the main web app.
-This is a Node.js app written in Express.
+This project covers the main web app, this is a Node.js app written in Express.
 Its purpose is to provide the main front-end for the website, as well as handling the application forms and user flow used to apply for funding.

 ### CloudFront

 All requests to www.tnlcommunityfund.org.uk are routed via CloudFront.
-Requests are sent to one of two locations.
+Requests are sent to one of two locations:

 -   Anything under `/assets` is routed directly to a static S3 bucket
 -   All other requests are sent to the web app load balancer

 ### NGINX and Passenger

-Requests to the origin are routed via NGINX(https://www.nginx.com/) which is primarily concerned with sending requests to via [Passenger](https://www.phusionpassenger.com/) which handles all Node.js processes.
+Requests to the origin are handled by NGINX(https://www.nginx.com/) which is primarily concerned with routing requests to [Passenger](https://www.phusionpassenger.com/) which handles all Node.js processes.
+We also use NGINX as a rate limiter to avoid overloading user endpoints.

 ### EC2 and ELB